felipeholanda2077/felipeholanda2077/README.md

 # I'm Felipe Holanda 👋

 <ul>
-  <li>Hi, I'm Felipe Holanda, front-end programmer looking to learn more and more in the programming market
+  <li>Hi, I'm Felipe Holanda, programmer looking to learn more and more in the programming market.
   <li>I'm 17 years old and I'm in love with the programming area.
 </ul>